MarlinFirmware/Marlin/Marlin/src/config/examples/delta/Anycubic/Kossel/README.md

 Pulley and Linear use the same configuration, the Linear Plus is bigger and uses slightly different configurations.

 Typically the probes for the Anycubic Delta Kossel printers come in two different versions.
-Specify your probe version at the top of the `Configuration.h` file for your machine.

   * Version 1: Z Probe Offset of -19.0mm